I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_ext_typed_data.md

 The interpretation of the string depends on the value of <b>Operation</b>.

+`StrBufferChars`

+Specifies the size in characters of the ANSI string buffer specified by <b>StrBufferIndex</b>.

 `StrCharsNeeded`

 Receives the number of characters needed by the string buffer specified by <b>StrBufferIndex</b>.

+`DataBufferIndex`

+Set to zero.

+`DataBufferBytes`

+Set to zero.

+`DataBytesNeeded`

+Set to zero,

+`Status`

+Receives the status code returned by the operation.
+This is the same value returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff554564">Request</a>.

+`Reserved`

+Set to zero.

 ## Remarks
 The members of this structure are used as the input and output parameters to the <a href="https://msdn.microsoft.com/ac883bc8-3956-4bc3-a11e-b6e036305329">DEBUG_REQUEST_EXT_TYPED_DATA_ANSI </a>